Multiple Testing for Neuroimaging via Hidden Markov Random Field: Simulation Studies

-From Figure 1(1a-3a), we can see that the FDR levels of all four procedures are controlled around 0.10 except one case of the LIS procedure in Figure 1(3a) with the lowest $\mu_1$, whereas the BH and Lfdr procedures are generally conservative.
-In Figure 1(3a), the obvious deviation of the FDR level from 0.10 by the LIS procedure for the case $\mu_1=1$ is likely caused by the small lattice size $N$.
-As a confirmation, additional simulations by increasing the lattice size $N$ to $30 \times 30 \times 30$ yield a FDR of 0.1018 for the same setup.
+From Figure 1(1a-3a), we can see that the FDR levels of all five procedures are controlled around 0.10 except one case of the LIS procedure in Figure 1(3a) with the lowest $\mu_1$, whereas the BH and Lfdr procedures are generally conservative.
+This case of obvious deviation of the LIS procedure is likely caused by the small lattice size $N$.
+As a confirmation, additional simulations by increasing the lattice size $N$ to $30 {\times} 30 {\times} 30$ yield an FDR of 0.1019 for the same setup.
 From Figure 1(1b-3b) and (1c-3c) we can see that the two curves of OR and LIS procedures are almost identical, indicating that the data-driven LIS procedure works equally well as the OR procedure.
-These plots also show that the LIS procedure outperforms the two independent-case procedures (BH and Lfdr), with increased margin of performance in FNR and ATP as $\beta$ or $h$ increases or $\mu_1$ is at a moderate level.
-Note that from \eqref{beta meaning} and \eqref{beta and h meaning}, we can see that $\beta$ controls how likely the same-state cases cluster together, and $\beta$ and $h$ together control the proportion of the aggregation of nonnulls relative to that of nulls.
+These plots also show that the LIS procedure outperforms BH, $q$-value and Lfdr procedures with increased margin of performance in FNR and ATP as $\beta$ or $h$ increases or $\mu_1$ is at a moderate level.
+Note that from Web Appendix A, we can see that $\beta$ controls how likely the same-state cases cluster together, and $(\beta,h)$ together control the proportion of the aggregation of nonnulls relative to that of nulls.

-\subsubsection{Study 2: $\boldsymbol{L=2}$}
+\subsubsection{Study 2: $L=2$}